Blinkist$99.99/year- $74.99 with 25% discount!

 Not all books are available, such as fiction or children’s books

-Some people believe reading/listening to books; this way is a form of “cheating.”
+Some people believe reading/listening to books summaries; it’s a form of “cheating.”

 In the last several years, more people are living an “on the go” lifestyle and busier than ever.
 With a subscription service such as Blinkist, they’ve addressed an issue that’s helped people set minimal time for learning and reading.
 Similar to the fast-food industry model, Blinkist serves a similar role in the education industry.
 What stands out the most with Blinkist is you can get access to summaries of well-known books.
 Many books have plenty of fluff- extra space to fill in and make a book longer), which readers don’t need.
 This feature comes without having to purchase a book and read it in its entirety.